alekzandro/Globala-applikationer/Technical Documentation.md

 # Recruitment Platform technical documentation

 ## Introduction
-The purpose of this document is to provide technical documentation for Recruitment Platform, an [insert project description].
+The purpose of this document is to provide technical documentation for Recruitment Platform, a web-based application to facilitate a recruitment process for a company , they benefit from this web based recruitment tool.
+Recruitment Platform intendend to be a robust, scalable and well-documented system that can easily be expanded with new functionality.The system distinguishes between two types of users, applicants and recruiters.
+An applicant applies for a position within the company while a recruiter manages applications.
+The system is divided into two parts: The registration of job applications and the administration of applications..
 This document is intended for developers who will be working on the project and is meant to provide a comprehensive understanding of the project's architecture, development methodologies, and technical requirements.

 ## Getting Started
 ### Prerequisites